-In many cases where your NFC Tags have been encoded with unique data or UID scanned, you may want to be able to visually identify each NFC tag.
-In these cases, we print directly onto the tag surface an ID which will match the tag encoding or be able to be cross referenced in a spreadsheet.
+In many cases where your NFC Tags have been encoded with unique data or UID scanned, you may want to be able to visually identify each NFC tag with an ID number/sequence and/or QR code.

 This is where the 14 digit alphanumeric UID (unique ID) of the chip is scanned from the NFC tag and then printed on the surface.
 While perfectly possible, in reality, we don't usually recommend this because the UID can be visually difficult to read.
 A typically better way is that we scan the UID from the tags and create a spreadsheet with two columns, the first is a simple sequence of ID's and the second is the UID's.
 We then ID print the simple sequence onto the tags and provide the spreadsheet to you.
 Essentially, '12345' is a lot easier to read from the surface of the tag than '049C64D2452B80' !